-Animals Don't Actually Sleep for the Winter, and Other Surprises About Hibernation
+Some Animals Don't Actually Sleep for the Winter, and Other Surprises About Hibernation

 Drew’s research has shown that cooling is likely regulated by levels of adenosine in the brain.
 Not only does adenosine ramp up in winter in ground squirrels, the receptors for the molecule become more sensitive to it.

 But species don’t stay in their cold, comatose state for the duration of their dormant period.
 About 80 percent of their energy is spent intermittently waking and warming up.
+(Read about how groundhogs do this, going into the cycle 12-20 times during hibernation season.)

 Why they do this is “one of the greatest mysteries” of the field, says Ruf.
 Some think they need to turn back on their immune systems to fight disease, while others think they may simply awaken so they can sleep.

-Note: This article has been updated to reflect the questions surrounding bears and hibernation.